BBahtiri/LSTM_assisted_viscoelastic_viscoplastic_model/README.md

 ## Results

-These results were produced with the material parameters as presented in the parameters file and fine mesh
+These results were produced with the material parameters as presented in the parameters file and fine mesh for 0% and 10% Boehmite nanoparticles at saturated and dry state.
 ![This is an image](/fem4.png)